Concelo/concelo/README.md

 (todo: specify permission and quota format, including interval of validity, etc.)

+(todo: it seems redundant to encrypt and sign everything twice, once for the subscribers and again for the relay node.
+Is there a way for the relay node to verify packet authenticity and integrity without having access to its content and without this redundancy?
+How important is it to authenticate subscriber messages?)

 #### State Encryption/Decryption Layer

 (todo: using public key cryptography and key regression to control